FirstEnergy

-FirstEnergy Corp. is an electric utility headquartered in Akron, Ohio.
+FirstEnergy Corp. is an American electric utility headquartered in Akron, Ohio.
 It was established when Ohio Edison merged with Centerior Energy in 1997.

 Its subsidiaries and affiliates are involved in distributing, transmitting, and generating electricity, energy management, and other energy-related services.
-Its ten electric utility operating companies comprise one of the United States' largest investor-owned utilities, based on serving 6 million customers within a 65000 sqmi area of Ohio, Pennsylvania, West Virginia, Virginia, Maryland, New Jersey, and New York.
+Its ten electric utility operating companies comprise one of the United States' largest investor-owned utilities, based on serving six million customers within a 65000 sqmi area of Ohio, Pennsylvania, West Virginia, Virginia, Maryland, New Jersey, and New York.
 In 2018, FirstEnergy ranked 219 on the Fortune 500 list of the largest public corporations in the United States by revenue.

-FirstEnergy has 3106.4 MW of energy generation capacity, with coal making up 99.2% of that capacity and solar power accounting for the remaining amount.
+FirstEnergy has 3599.15 MW of energy generation capacity, with coal making up 99% of that capacity and solar power accounting for the remaining amount.
+While FirstEnergy co-owns the Bath County Pumped Storage Station, the reservoir does not generate power on its own and instead during times of low demand, power is taken from coal plants and used to pump water from the lower to the upper reservoir.

-On July 21, 2020, Speaker of the Ohio House of Representatives, Larry Householder, former Ohio Republican Party Chairman Matt Borges, and three others were accused of accepting $60 million in bribes from FirstEnergy in exchange for $1.3 billion worth of benefits in the form of Ohio House Bill 6, as part of what became known as the Ohio nuclear bribery scandal.
-The stock price of the company plummeted within hours of the arrests being made.
-On July 22, 2021, the U.S. Attorney for the Southern District of Ohio announced that FirstEnergy would be fined $230 million for their part in the scandal.
-This was the largest criminal fine ever collected by the Southern District.
+In 2020, FirstEnergy Corp. completed the separation of its competitive, commodity-exposed generation business—later organized as Energy Harbor (later acquired by Vistra Corp.)—to concentrate on its regulated utility operations.
+The move followed several years of restructuring, including the 2018 bankruptcy of its generation subsidiary.